ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

 InVals.push_back(DAG.getLoad(ValVT, DL, Chain, FIN, MachinePointerInfo::getFixedStack(LastFI), false, false, false, 0)).
 Cpu0FI->setVarArgsFrameIndex(0) and Cpu0FI->setLastInArgFI(LastFI) are called
 when before and after above work.
-In example ch9_1.cpp, LowerFormalArguments() will be called twice.
+For example code ch9_1.cpp, LowerFormalArguments() will be called twice.
 First time is for sum_i() which will create 6 load DAG for 6 incoming arguments passing into this function.
 Second time is for main() which won't create any load DAG for no incoming argument passing into main().
-In addition to LowerFormalArguments() which create the load DAG, we need to define the loadRegFromStackSlot() to issue the machine instruction **“ld $r, offset($sp)”** to load incoming arguments from stack frame offset.
+In addition to LowerFormalArguments() which creates the load DAG, we need to define the loadRegFromStackSlot() to issue the machine instruction **“ld $r, offset($sp)”** to load incoming arguments from stack frame offset.
 GetMemOperand(..., FI, ...) return the Memory location of the frame index